patrickrgaffney/eslint-config-pat/README.md

 ## Use

-There are three different configs shared via this package:
+This package takes advantage of ESLint's [shared multiple configs][eslint-configs] — that is, there are three different configs shared via this package:

 - `pat`: For linting Javascript.
 - `pat/node`: For linting Node.js projects.